quarkusio/registry.quarkus.io/README.md

 You can then execute your native executable with: `./target/code-with-quarkus-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.html.

+#TODO:

+- NO: Use GitHub as the main input for data and have the app clone the repository

+## Endpoints:
+- List of platforms (marked with the recommended platform)
+- Descriptor of the chosen platform (extensions belonging to platform)